Kazakhstan and weapons of mass destruction

-The Republic of Kazakhstan, once part as a republic of the Soviet Union, was a primary venue for the Soviet nuclear weapon testing from 1949 until 1989.
-Following the collapse of the Union of Soviet Socialist Republics (USSR) in 1991, Kazakhstan became the fourth-largest nuclear power (following Ukraine) in the world and hosted a considerably large weapon support infrastructure due to its reliance on Soviet nuclear program as a means to develop its own local economy.
+The Republic of Kazakhstan, once a republic of the Soviet Union, was a primary venue for Soviet nuclear weapon testing from 1949 until 1989.
+Following the collapse of the Union of Soviet Socialist Republics (USSR) in 1991, Kazakhstan became the fourth-largest nuclear power (following Ukraine) in the world and hosted a considerably large weapon support infrastructure due to its reliance on the Soviet nuclear program as a means to develop its own local economy.
 Besides the nuclear program, Kazakhstan was also a prominent site of Soviet programs of biological (only Biopreparat outside of Russia) and chemical weapons.

-The former Soviet Union conducted indiscriminate nuclear testing on a large scale with very little regard of environmental concerns and public health safety at the Semipalatinsk-21 (test site) that has caused numerous health issues for the local Kazakh population.
-The Nevada Semipalatinsk movement helped reports the cancer-related issues which are examined through the inhabitants living and exposed to villages around Semipalatinsk.
+The former Soviet Union conducted indiscriminate nuclear testing on a large scale with very little regard to environmental concerns and public health safety at the Semipalatinsk-21 (test site) that has caused numerous health issues for the population.
+The Nevada Semipalatinsk movement helped report the cancer-related issues which are examined through the inhabitants living and exposed to villages around Semipalatinsk.

-Concerns relating to spread of cancer to local Kazakh population, Kazakhstan declared its independence from the Soviet alliance on December 16, 1991 (being the last soviet country to do so), and engaged in rapid denuclearization with the help from the United States.
+Kazakhstan was the last Soviet republic to declare independence from the Soviet Union, doing so on 16 December 1991.
+Due to concerns of the spread of cancer to its population, it engaged in rapid denuclearization with help from the United States.
 Over the years, Kazakhstan cooperated with Russia in returning all 1,400 active nuclear warheads as it took a leading role in declaring the Central Asian Nuclear Weapon Free Zone.
-In 2017, Kazakhstan voted for the Treaty on the Prohibition of Nuclear Weapons and ratified in 2021.
+In 2017, Kazakhstan voted for the Treaty on the Prohibition of Nuclear Weapons and ratified it in 2021.

 Origins

-Nuclear testing
+Nuclear testing venue

-On 21 August 1947, the Soviet establishment established a town, (Kurchatov), in the north-eastern part of the Soviet Kazakhstan to support the Semipalatinsk-21 site as the primary testing venue for Soviet program of nuclear weapons— the first Soviet device, RDS-1, was carried out on 29 August 1949.
+On 21 August 1947, the Soviet government established a town, (Kurchatov), in the north-eastern part of the Soviet-managed Kazakhstan to support the Semipalatinsk-21 site as the primary testing venue for Soviet program of nuclear weapons— the first Soviet device, RDS-1, was carried out on 29 August 1949.
 The Kurchatov is situated in the east of Semipalatinsk (now Semey), a region that once conveyed a sacred cultural meaning to local Kazakhstanis with its production of many Kazakhstani writers and musicians.
 The Semipalatinsk-21 (in Russian: Полигон, lit.
 Polygon) held 18300 km2 of vast but relatively remote grassland territory, where the Soviets conducted weapon testing at very large scale on a four major testing venues with two research reactors.
-For the 40 years, the Semipalatinsk-21 was kept as a former Soviet test site where weapon testings (456 nuclear explosive operations were conducted with 116 atmospheric nuclear tests (in air and on surface) taking place at the "Experiential Field" between 1949 and 1963) without the regard of the environmental safety or public health concerns for the local Kazakhs.
+For the 40 years, the Semipalatinsk-21 was kept as a former Soviet nuclear testing venue where the nuclear weapon testings (456 nuclear explosive operations were conducted with 116 atmospheric nuclear tests (in air and on surface) taking place at the "Experiential Field" between 1949 and 1963) without the regard of the environmental safety or public health concerns for the local Kazakhs.